Note: POV changes are (hopefully) broken by line breaks. If they are not working, please let me know.

 He sighed again, absentmindedly flipping the bacon, and wondering if he would be allowed to eat any of this breakfast before holding back a snort of laughter.
 Right, because that's going to happen, he though sarcastically, quickly turning his full attention back to the food as his uncle's heavy steps pounded down the stairs.
 It would not be good to get into trouble already this morning.

 Half an hour later, the Dursleys were sitting around the table eating bacon, eggs, and toast while Harry sat on the kitchen floor eating cold oatmeal.
 Not that it was that bad, on the contrary, it was the best breakfast he'd had in a while, but that didn't make it taste any better.

 "Get the mail, Dudley," Uncle Vernon grumbled around a mouthful of egg.

 "Make Harry get it," Dudley whined back.

 "Get the mail, Boy!"

 Harry set his food aside and rolled his eyes.
-Make Dudley get it, he thought acidly, knowing far better than to say this out loud, though he desperately wanted to; he didn't have a death wish, after all.
+Make Dudley get it, he thought acidly, knowing far better than to say this out loud; he didn't have a death wish, after all.
 He scooped the mail off the floor, pausing for a moment in the entry hall at the unfamiliar appearance of one of the letters.
 He pulled it out and glanced at it, almost dropping the envelope a moment later upon reading the address.